jarntz/react/SECURITY.md

 ## Reporting a Vulnerability

-If found any security vulnerability, let the development team know as soon as possible.
-Open an Issue on GitHub or send an e-mail.
+If found any security vulnerability, let the team know as soon as possible by opening an issue or report it privately through GitHub.